Everything you need to know ahead of Taylor Swift’s Queen City shows

 CINCINNATI (WXIX) -Thousands of Taylor Swift fans will be heading to Paycor Stadium Friday and Saturday nights for Taylor Swift’s Eras Tour.

-Swifties can dance like they are 22 at Taylor Swift-themed festivities leading up to the concerts, including a Taylor Swift Trivia Night at Rhinegeist, Swiftie Friendship Bracelets at Kenton County Public Library’s Covington branch, and Killer Queen Preconcert Party at The Banks.
+Swifties can dance like they are 22 at Taylor Swift-themed festivities leading up to the concerts, including a Taylor Swift Trivia Night at Rhinegeist, Swiftie Friendship Bracelets at Kenton County Public Library’s Covington branch, and a Killer Queen Pre-concert Party at The Banks.

 But to avoid a nightmare dressed like a daydream this weekend, here is a list of everything you need to know ahead of the “Bad Blood” singer’s return to the Queen City.